-These are just ideas and thoughts about the topic.
+You’ll find ideas and thoughts about the topic in this post.
 If you have any ideas, or if you have found out anything really cool – or not cool – about your ancestors, I would love to hear about it.
-Leave me a comment!

 If you use the following link, you will be able to have a two-week free trial on Ancestry, which is great for adding records to your family tree (you don’t need a subscription to build your tree) and really getting access to all of the benefits of Ancestry DNA.
 I will get a small commission if you use this link, at no extra cost to you whatsoever – it helps me support this website, and thanks 🙂 Ancestry Free Trial